ktorio/ktor-documentation/topics/rsa-keys-generation.md

 AQAB
 ```

 The Base64URL encoded value of the exponent is `AQAB` and does not require further processing for this case.
-In other cases, you may need to use the `tr` command as we will see in the next step.
+In other cases, you may need to use the `tr` command as you will see in the next step.

 ### Modulus

 Let's perform the same process now, for the `n` attribute.
-This time, we will use the `tr` utility to
-further process the hexadecimal representation of the modulus.
+This time, you will use the `tr` utility to further process the hexadecimal representation of the modulus.

 <tabs>
 <tab title="OpenSSL">